snehal779/NeuraEdge-AI-and-Ml-website/README.md

 # NeuraEdge AI and ML Website

 A 3-page static website for an AI & Machine Learning company with an interactive chatbot.
-The website is designed with a modern SaaS-style UI and demonstrates frontend development skills using HTML, CSS, and JavaScript.

-##  Project Overview
-NeuraEdge AI represents an AI solutions company that helps businesses adopt artificial intelligence in a practical and scalable way.
-The website includes an AI assistant chatbot that interacts with users, explains AI services, and recommends suitable AI solutions based on user input.
+The website is designed with a modern SaaS-style UI and demonstrates frontend development skills using HTML, CSS, and JavaScript.The website includes an AI assistant chatbot that interacts with users, explains AI services, and recommends suitable AI solutions based on user input.

 ##  Features
 - Responsive multi-page website (Home, About, Contact)